Employer Insights

 • The deduction is authorized by a collective bargaining agreement

-Oregon employers are not required to offer any vacation days to employees.
-However, when an employer does provide vacation as part of its employment contract, the final paycheck should include payment for the unused vacation an employee is entitled to receive.
+For employers providing vacation as part of the employment contract, the final paycheck should include payment for the unused vacation an employee is entitled to receive.
+Note that neither Oregon nor Federal law requires employers to provide vacation days.

-As the intersection of Human Resources and other departments are often blurred, especially in start-ups and smaller companies it is important for HR professionals in Oregon to remain vigilant with well-established employee handbooks and policies.
-This may include seeking outside compliance help and subscriptions to outside resources to assist in compliance and risk mitigation when it comes to Payroll and all of the processes incumbent to properly administering payroll within a company.
+The intersection of Human Resources and other departments can often be blurred, which emphasizes the importance for HR professionals in Oregon to have well-established, up-to-date employee handbooks and company policies.
+This may require seeking external compliance help from HR consultants or software to assist in compliance and risk mitigation when it comes to all of the processes associated with proper payroll administration.

 Oregon Payroll Tax Laws